eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

-![](images/GNEDeleteFrame5.png)If the user tries to remove an element with additional childs and 'Force deletion of additionals' is disabled, NETEDIT shows a warning dialog and the element isn't deleted.
+![](images/GNEDeleteFrame5.png)If the user tries to remove an element with additional childs and 'Force deletion of additionals' is disabled, netedit shows a warning dialog and the element isn't deleted.

 - Delete only geometry points: Used to remove only geometry points